LopezJER/deepcnn4cifar/README.md

    `pip install -e .[dev] #.'[dev]' for MacOS`

 6. **Run Training & Evaluation Pipelne**
-   To start training the model, run the following command:
+   To run the train and evaluation pipeline, run the following command:
    `python main.py`

 7. **Visualize Results (with GradCam)**